simoncrowe/stylegan2-jack-visualizer/README.md

     --seeds-file ~/ai/jack-visualizer-seeds/cat-test.yaml
 ```

-Once the StyleGAN2 Jack Visualizer window launches, you should
+Once the StyleGAN2 Jack Visualizer window launches,
-be able to switch to the second seed list by typing _scary cats_
+you should be able to switch to the second seed list.
+To do this, hover your cursor over the StyleGAN2 Jack Visualizer window,
+type _scary cats_ and press ENTER.
-and pressing ENTER.
-You can then switch back by typing _nice
+You can then switch back by typing _nice cats_ followed by ENTER as before.
-cats_ followed by ENTER as before.
-If you make a mistake, you
+If you make a mistake,
-can erase the last charactar with the BACKSPACE key.
+you can erase the last charactar with the BACKSPACE key.

 The text you type is deliberately not displayed in the GUI
 for aesthetic reasons.